Table and Desk Assembly in Warsaw — Fast, Level, Hassle-Free

 What to prepare before the technician arrives

-- The box with the table should be inside the apartment (carrying it upstairs is a separate service).
+- The box with the table should already be inside the apartment (carrying it upstairs is a separate service).

 - For a standing desk: make sure there is a power socket nearby for the electric drive.

-- Provide the intercom code and parking information.
+- Provide the intercom code and parking details.

 A real case from Warsaw